-There has been a growing interest to apply cryptocurrency and blockchain in video gaming and esports platform Gfinity is now partnering with cryptocurrency platform Incent to reward Australian fans who watch the Gfinity Elite Series, for their engagement, by cryptocurrency.
+There has been a growing interest in applying both cryptocurrencies and the blockchain in the video game industry.
+Esports platform Gfinity is now partnering with the cryptocurrency platform, Incent to reward Australian fans who watch the Gfinity Elite Series, for their engagement, by cryptocurrency.

 Users can sign up to the loyalty program in order to earn tokens for doing a variety of things in addition to watching video games.
 Other activities that users are/will be rewarded for include browsing the web; earn from shopping online by browsing a marketplace of over 340+ stores online to earn 0.5% to 20% on shopping; and earn through linking their bank or credit card (feature coming soon).